CatherineP37/project_4/README.md

 Epic - booking an appointment online

 - As a patient I want to book an appointment easily online
-- As a patient I want to see a list of available appointments
+- As a patient I want to see a calendar showing available appointments
 - As a patient I don't want to book an appointment that someone else has booked

 Epic - managing my appointments